 1 prepared chia egg,** 1 regular egg, or equivalent in egg replacement

-Liquid sugar substitute to equal ¾ cup sugar
+Liquid sugar substitute to equal ¾ cup sugar (such as sucralose, monk fruit, or other zero calorie sweetener)

 Sugar substitute with bulk to equal 1/3 cup sugar, such as erythritol, xylitol, or an oligofructose, inulin, or erythritol blend with stevia, monk fruit, or sucralose